 What to Do After a Bike Accident in Phoenix

 Everyone wants to know their rights after a bike accident in Phoenix, right?
-Let's face it, when you are involved in an accident you probably don't know the laws at that time.
+Let's face it, when you are involved in an accident, you probably don't know the laws at that time.
 You probably won't know what to do, where to turn for help, or how to proceed.
 And if that's the case, you won't be alone.
-Most people don't understand their rights after a collision on their bicycle.
-Most people are surprised to know that bicycles are considered a vehicle on the roads of Arizona but that's the reality.
+Most people don't understand their rights after a collision.
+Most people are surprised to learn that bicycles are considered "vehicles" on the roads of Arizona, but that's the reality.